Lost-Outpost/lost-legacy/GAMEPLAY.md

 ## Controls

+As of version 1.1.0, you can press F11 to see the hotkeys in game!

 Here is a list of the non-standard controls that you should be aware of:

 - <kbd>B</kbd> - Switches 3rd person shoulder view from left or right